Calaveritas, California

 Founded by Mexicans in 1849, the mining camp was relatively successful and by 1853, Calaveritas was well established, with one livery stable, two butcher shops, several general stores, restaurants, saloons, gambling halls, and fandango houses.
 Notorious bandit Joaquin Murrieta was supposedly a frequent visitor to the latter two.

-The town reached its peak in 1857, with an estimated population of around 800, the majority being Mexican or Chinese, but on August 3, 1858, a fire destroyed some of the buildings.
+The town reached its peak in 1857, with an estimated population of approximately 800, the majority being Mexican or Chinese, but on August 3, 1858, a fire destroyed some of the buildings.
 By this time, the gold production had declined and some of its inhabitants moved to other locales.

 The town today is registered as California Historical Landmark #255.

 Early on, the town was called Upper Calaveritas to distinguish it from another settlement Lower Calaveritas about 3.5 miles to the west.
 Lower Calaveritas has since become abandoned.